cicirello/JavaPermutationTools/README.md

-# JavaPermutationTools (JPT)
-A Java API for all things related to permutations.
+# JavaPermutationTools (JPT): A Java API for computation on permutations

 Copyright (C) 2018 Vincent A. Cicirello.

 https://www.cicirello.org/

+## Overview

 JPT is organized into the following packages:
 * __org.cicirello.permutations__: Permutation class and a class for iterating over permutations.